barrettotte/IBMi-Book/preface/access.md

 * ILE Editor - https://github.com/worksofbarry/ILEditor

-I am casually working on an IBMi Visual Studio Code extension, so maybe that will be an option sometime.
+I am casually working on an IBMi Visual Studio Code extension, so maybe that will be an option some time as well.